Third-Party Tools for Claude Code

 - Non-interactive CI/CD mode

 Note on maturity: Rebranded from claude-flow in early 2026.
-The transition is ongoing — verify npm package name and repo continuity before adopting in production.
+The npm package is now

-When to use: When Claude Code’s native Task tool and sub-agents are insufficient for your use case — typically complex multi-step pipelines requiring persistent state across many sessions, or workflows needing true parallel agent coordination beyond what --dangerously-skip-permissions + tmux achieves.
+When to use: When Claude Code’s native Task tool and sub-agents are insufficient, typically for complex multi-step pipelines requiring persistent state across many sessions, or for teams needing agents to coordinate across machines via federation.

 Athena Flow